-What’s involved when someone wants to electrify an existing home, a multi-family building, or small commercial building?
-Often times, a homeowner, building owner, or landlord experiences unexpected complications when trying to retrofit their building.
-This study is assessing the equity implications and costs of electrification for priority populations living and working in existing buildings.
+Building electrification is the most viable solution to reducing building greenhouse gas emissions, with the added benefit of improving air quality.
+Yet, electrification of existing buildings is difficult.
+What’s involved when someone wants to electrify an existing home or multi-family building?
+Often times, a homeowner or landlord experiences unexpected complications when trying to retrofit their building.
+This study, sponsored by the California Air Resources Board (CARB), will assesses the equity implications and costs of electrification for priority populations living and working in existing buildings.

 The second objective of this study is to address the gaps in knowledge related to building decarbonization.
 There are two main barriers to electrification that have not been adequately studied.
 This includes limited consumer awareness and understanding about what building decarbonization means plus the need for consumers to upgrade electric service panel capacity to handle the new electric appliances.
 Therefore, the primary data collection and analysis component of this study focuses on electric service panels and opinion research.
 Using machine learning and building permit data, this project examines the scale of the challenges associated with electrical service panel upgrades to support full electrification retrofits in older buildings.
 Additionally, the project team is conducting opinion research focused on priority population’s values, knowledge, and beliefs around building electrification decisions.